Wandalen/wProcess/doc/Signals.md

 - **SIGBUS**, **SIGFPE**, **SIGSEGV**, **SIGILL**:
   When not raised artificially using process.kill, inherently leave the process in a state from which it is not safe to attempt to call JS listeners.<br>
   Doing so might lead to the process hanging in an endless loop, since listeners attached using process.on() are called asynchronously and therefore unable to correct the underlying problem.

+#### Windows vs Unix

+Sending signals:

+  - Windows suppports only sending of `SIGINT`, `SIGTERM`, and `SIGKILL` signals that cause the unconditional termination of the target process.
+  - Unix-like systems have no problem with sending signals.
+  - Sending of `SIGKILL` cause termination on all platforms.
+  - Process with blocked event loop can be terminated by sending `SIGINT`, `SIGTERM`, `SIGKILL` on Windows and `SIGTERM`, `SIGKILL` on Unix-like systems.

+Receiving signals:

+  - Windows can handle `SIGINT` signal if it was sent from controlling terminal,otherwise proces will be terminated.
+  - Unix-like systems have no problems with signals handling.